 1. Estimate ideal body weight from length-based resuscitation tape for pediatric patient.

 Choose correct size.

-.1 .1 .
-Delia del el Patient weight
+Patient weight

-I-g el size Patient size guidance (kg)
+i-g el size Patient size guidance (kg)

 1 Neonate 2-5

 1.5 Infant 5-12

 2 Small pediatric 10-25

 2.5 Large pediatric 25-35

 3 Small adult 30-60

 4 Medium adult 50-90

 5 Large adult+ 90+

-- 2. Prepare i-gel.
-Refer to manufacturer's guidelines.
-Open packaging and set up equipment.
-Pre-oxygenate the patient if possible. - 3.
-Open the lubricant and place a small bolus on the inner side of the main shell of the - packaging.
+3. Open the lubricant and place a small bolus on the inner side of the main shell of the packaging.

-4. Lubricate the back, sides and front of the i-gel with a thin layer of enclosed lubricant.
+Lubricate the back, sides and front of the i-gel with a thin layer of enclosed lubricant.

-5. Grasping the i-gel firmly along the bite block, place the patient in the sniffing position (unless contraindicated) with the head extended and the neck flexed. - Position the device so that the i-gel 02 cuff outlet is facing the patient.
-Introduce the leading soft tip into the mouth of the patient in the direction of the hard palate. - 7.
-Glide the device downwards and backwards along the hard palate with a continuous but gentle push until a definitive resistance is felt. - 8.
+5. Grasping the i-gel firmly along the bite block, place the patient in the sniffing position

+(unless contraindicated) with the head extended and the neck flexed.

+6. Position the device so that the i-gel 02 cuff outlet is facing the patient.
+Introduce the leading soft tip into the mouth of the patient in the direction of the hard palate.

+7. Glide the device downwards and backwards along the hard palate with a continuous but gentle push until a definitive resistance is felt.

 The tip of the airway should be located into the upper esophageal opening with the cuff located against the laryngeal framework.
-The incisors should be resting on the bite block. - 9.
-For sizes 3-5, secure the device by sliding the strap underneath the patient's neck and attaching to the hook ring.
+The incisors should be resting on the bite block.

+9. For sizes 3-5, secure the device by sliding the strap underneath the patient's neck and attaching to the hook ring.
 Take care to ensure the strap is not secured too tight.
-For sizes 1-2.5, the device can be secured by taping maxilla to maxilla. - 10.
-Commence with positive pressure ventilation per appropriate protocols. - 11.
-Reassess tube placement frequently, especially after movement of the patient. - 12.
-Document the time, provider, provider level and success for the procedure.
+For sizes 1-2.5, the device can be secured by taping maxilla to maxilla.

+10. Commence with positive pressure ventilation per appropriate protocols.

+11. Reassess tube placement frequently, especially after movement of the patient.

+12. Document the time, provider, provider level and success for the procedure.
 Complete all applicable airway confirmation fields including chest rise, bilateral, equal breath sounds, absence of epigastric sounds and end-tidal CO2 readings.

 - Insertion can be achieved in less than 5 seconds. - Sometimes a feel of "give-way" is felt before the end point resistance is met.
-This is due to the passage of the bowl of the i-gel through the faucial pillars.
+This is due to the passage of the bowl of the i-gel through the făucial pillars.
 It is important to continue to insert the device until a definitive resistance is felt. - Once correct insertion is achieved and the teeth are located on the integral bite block, do not repeatedly push down or apply excessive force during insertion. - If there is resistance, remove, re-lubricate, and reposition the airway before repeat insertion.
 No more than three (3) attempts on one patient should be attempted. - It is not necessary to insert fingers or thumbs into the patient's mouth during insertion. - Use supplemental oxygen port for delivery of passive oxygenation as part of an appropriate CardioCerebral Resuscitation (CCR) protocol. - If required, an appropriate size nasogastric tube may be passed down the gastric channel.